openmv/openmv-projects/donkey-car/README.md

 **Sub-Total $45.77**

 Finally, for wireless programming I recommend that you purchase a WiFi shield for the OpenMV Cam.
-With the WiFi shield you'll be able to comfortably test your self-driving car from one position versus following your car around tethered by a USB cable.
+With the WiFi shield you'll be able to comfortably test your self-driving car from one position versus having to follow your car around tethered by a USB cable.

 Part Description | Part Link | Part Count | Part Cost
 ---------------- | --------- | ---------- | ---------